mvincentbb/CEREBRO_AI_PROJECT/README.md

 This command will generate a file name decision_tree_semi_supervised_model.pkl which is our  model
 #### For the CNN With Supervised Learning

 To run this code, have the unziped folder "data_256" in the same folder as the code ("cnn.ipynb").
-And run all the boxes one after the other.
+And run the whole jupyther notebook (.ipynb) code in order.
 This will :
 - preprocess the data,
 - split it into training, validation and testing sets and print the number of images in each of those sets,